Zenith-the-realest/school-vault/Notes/Separation of Metals from Metal Oxides.md

 # How do we get rid of anything reacted with a metal?

 We usually want the metal in its purest form, when it is an element on its own, (*i.e $Cu$, $Fe$, etc.*)
+This means we have to remove its oxide (or whatever the metal is bound to.)
+There are two methods to doing this:

+## Carbon reduction:

 # **References**